Showing posts with label PD - platformers. Show all posts

 Attack Of The Killer Tomatoes?

-Hector vs The Mutant Vampire Tomatoes From Hell was released in 1993 by Pete Whitby of Jetpac fame (remember that superb conversion?).
-Of course, this is a platformer based loosely on the Space Panic genre and first begins with a fascinating demoscene-like presentation I loved.
+Hector vs The Mutant Vampire Tomatoes From Hell was released in 1993 by Pete Whitby of Jetpac fame (a superb conversion).
+Of course, this is a platformer based loosely on the Space Panic genre and begins with a fascinating demoscene-like presentation I loved.
 Heck, it even has a scroller to read - what a great start.

-Each screen has a selection of evil tomatoes roaming about like they own the place!
+Each screen has a selection of evil tomatoes roaming like they own the place!
 There are four types each with different characteristics and abilities but the only way to kill them is to dig holes with our trusty spade and hope they fall in.
 Then we rush over and smash in their faces with a spade.
-Gruesome fun made dead simple and I love it.
+Gruesome fun and dead simple.

-The monsters have various levels of AI which means there are the thickos who are all too willing to fall into a gaping hole along with the smarter ones who can jump and brandish weapons.
+The monsters have various levels of AI.
+This means there are the thickos who are all too willing to fall into a gaping hole.
+Plus the the smarter ones who can jump and brandish weapons.
 What, you thought these privileges were yours alone?
-Oh, and don't expect them to remain helplessly trapped inside a dug hole - hurry!
+Don't expect them to remain helplessly trapped inside a dug hole - hurry!

 Actually, there's little need to hurry because there's no time limit.
 That's right, no time limit.
 Fabulous!!